 In the Portuguese jurisdiction, the prospective investors are being informed, under the terms and conditions included in the prospectus, of the risks related to benchmarks.

-24. How could the legal and regulatory framework for securitisations be improved in your jurisdiction?
+24. How is the legal and regulatory framework for securitisations changing in your jurisdiction?
+How could it be improved?